-But, if you’ve been diagnosed with diabetes, the added benefits include lower blood glucose levels and increased insulin sensitivity, countering insulin resistance.
+But, if you’ve been diagnosed with diabetes, the added benefits of exercising will include lower blood glucose levels and increased insulin sensitivity, countering insulin resistance.

-There several studies that have highlighted the positive effect exercise has on people with diabetes:
+There are several studies that have highlighted the positive effects that exercise has on people with diabetes:

 If you have diabetes, the general guidelines are:

 - The best time to exercise is one to three hours after eating when your blood sugar level is likely to increase.